PacificBiosciences/pbmm2/README.md

 recommended parameters, generate sorted output on-the-fly, and postprocess alignments.
 Sorted output can be used directly for polishing using GenomicConsensus, if BAM has been used as input to _pbmm2_.
-Benchmarks show that _pbmm2_ outperforms BLASR in mapped concordance, number of mapped bases, and especially runtime. _pbmm2_ is the official replacement for BLASR.
+Benchmarks show that _pbmm2_ outperforms BLASR in sequence identity, number of mapped bases, and especially runtime. _pbmm2_ is the official replacement for BLASR.